 Visit amazon.jobs to view positions in the following areas:

-I have been working at Amazon full-time
+I have been working at Amazon full-time (Less than a year)

 I applied through other source.
 The process took 2 weeks.
 I interviewed at Amazon (Sydney) in May 2017.